 11Daily Maintenance

-If your pond is well-built in a good location, maintenance will probably only be required occasionally.
+If your pond is well-built in a good location, it may only need occasional maintenance.

 If you feed your fish, you’ll want to create a routine where they get to know and trust you.